mozilla/popcorn-docs/popcorn-constructor/_posts/2012-12-12-popcorninstance.md

 Creates and returns a new Popcorn instance.

-All Popcorn instance methods, plugins and callbacks are chained directly from a Popcorn instance, delegated via its prototype.
+All Popcorn [instance methods](/popcorn-docs/media-methods/), [plugins](/popcorn-docs/plugins/) and callbacks are chained directly from a Popcorn instance, delegated via its prototype.
 The context will always be the instance itself.

 returns a Popcorn instance

 ## Options ##

 * **id** - the id of the video element
-* **optionsObject** - an options object for providing additional options to the popcorn instance, things like frameAnimation and frameRate can be specified here as well as plugin defaults.
+* **optionsObject** - an options object for providing additional options to the popcorn instance, things like [frameAnimation](/popcorn-docs/media-properties/#frameanimation) and [frameRate](/popcorn-docs/media-properties/#framerate) can be specified here as well as [plugin defaults](/popcorn-docs/media-methods/#defaults).

 ## Examples ##

+The following code examples show the various ways a Popcorn instance can be created

 {% highlight js linenos %}
     Popcorn("#video-element-id")